noalien/GL4Dummies/Windows/README.txt

 Under Code::Blocks:
 - Open the project GL4Dummies.cbp then compile the libs (do not execute)
-- Open one of the given samples (gl4dWalkOnPolygons.cbp, gl4dLandscape.cbp, gl4dObjLoader.cbp), compile then execute.
+- Open the demo gl4dDemo.cbp, compile then execute.